 Bacterial screening is carried out using the BacT/ALERT system.
-More details on the method of screening is available in the ‘Data sources and methods 2012’ document, part of ‘Safe supplies’, the NHSBT / PHE epidemiology unit’s annual review.
-All initially reactive samples are sent to the national bacteriology laboratory for testing, and further investigations of the donor may be carried out following receipt of the reference laboratory results.
+More details on the method of screening is available in the ‘Data sources and methods’ documents for each year of ‘Safe supplies’, the NHSBT / PHE Epidemiology Unit’s annual report.
+All initially reactive samples are sent to the national bacteriology laboratory for testing, and further investigations of the donor may be carried out following receipt of these results.

 A platelet donation may be made either by: